jordan-public/flash-loan-unlimited-solana/README.md

 receives $x * f_w / f_d$ where $f_d$ is the Pool's factor $f$ recorded at the time with the investor's deposit, and $f_w$ is the curren Pool's factor $f$ (at the time of withdrawal).

 The above calculations stimulate initial investors, but not unfairly.
-As there is more need for wT tokens in circulation, there is more need for minting wT, but also more usage of wT for all investors to enjoy.
+As there is more need for fT tokens in circulation, there is more need for minting fT, but also more usage of fT for all investors to enjoy.

 So far only the yield obtained from the FLUF Protocol is explained.
 But there is more: As investors deposit tokens T into the FLUF Protocol they receive tokens fT, which have